Dental Implants in Hamilton

 Insurance and CDCP for implants

 Most private dental plans cover the crown portion of an implant (typically 50 percent) but vary widely on the surgical placement.
 We submit a pre-authorization with the CBCT and treatment plan so the insurer responds in writing with what they will pay.
 CDCP does not currently cover implants in most cases, though they cover the underlying extraction if a tooth needs to come out first.
-Beautifi financing with 0% options is available for whatever insurance does not cover.
+0% financing is available for whatever insurance does not cover.

 Frequently Asked Questions